Ed-Fi-Exchange-OSS/EdFi-MSSQL-Install-Scripts/README.md

 installing the core Ed-Fi ODS/API tables, these scripts also install the Admin App tables.

-Usage notes:
+## Usage Notes

-* These scripts will only create bare databases, with no descriptors or sample data.
+* These scripts will only create bare databases, with no descriptors, sample data, or extensions.
 * The install process must download and unzip a few NuGet packages.
 These will be placed in a local directory called `.packages`.